We provide Aluminum wiring inspection and removal service in the entire Edmonton region.

 The grade of the Aluminum used was the one that was developed for the power transmission lines.
-It was not very good for house wiring.
+It was not particularly good for house wiring.
 Wikipedia has some interesting details on the Aluminum wiring subject.
 Mechanical properties of Aluminum together with the poor workmanship standards constituted serious safety and fire hazards.

 Is Aluminum wiring legally banned in Edmonton and Alberta?

-How does Aluminum poses fire risk?
+How does Aluminum pose a fire risk?

 - Aluminum oxidizes (rusts) faster than copper.
 The rust can increase electric resistance and hence the heat at receptacles.
-The heat will turn into fire in no time.
+The heat will turn into a fire in no time.
 So the Aluminum wire overheating is dangerous.

 - Aluminum is softer than Copper.
 As a result it can be nicked, causing loose connections, arching and resulting fire.